 Shown above is an animation of a circuit using three switches to control a light.
 The center switch is 4-way switch, while the outer two switches are 3-way.

 For a discussion of how to wire such circuits, see 3-way and 4-way light switches.
 That page and its links also discuss proper wire colors and several wiring alternatives.

-Note that in the above animation, the wires are color coded to indicate their voltage state, not proper electrical code colors for their insulation.
+Note that in the above animation the wires are color coded to indicate their voltage state, not proper electrical code colors for their insulation.
 In particular, above we use the following convention: